grafana/loki/operator/docs/enhancements/ruler_support.md

 // LokiRuleSpec defines the desired state of LokiRule type LokiRuleSpec struct {
-    // Name of the LokiStack to reconcile the rules for
-    //
-    // +required
-    // +kubebuilder:validation:Required
-    StackName string `json:"stackName"`

     // List of groups for alerting and/or recording rules.
     //
     // +optional